 How to Manage File Versions in Excel

-What version did I receive from you?
-Oh, I have modified the previous version.
-Did the board make a decision based on that version?
+Which version did you send me?
+Oh, I already have a newer version of this file with some important modifications.
+Did the board already make a decision based on that version?
 Many nightmare has arisen because of confusion about the correct file versions of Excel documents.
-In the file itself, it is often difficult to see what the latest version is.
-And is the latest version the right version, or was it a “temporary break” to try something?
+In the file itself, it is often difficult to see what the latest version is, and is the latest version even the right version?
+Maybe it was just some unfinished work toward trying something new?

 A Consistent Naming System for File Versions

-Our first advice: Use a consistent and clear naming system.
-Do not just trust the modify date of the Excel file, nor trust a folder structure that distinguishes old and new.
-The modify date is already modified if an old version is opened and saved “accidentally”.
-And the folder structure is useless when colleagues send Excel files to each other per e-mail.
+Our first piece of advice is: Use a consistent and clear naming system.
+Do not trust the last modified date of the Excel file, nor should you put your trust in a folder structure that distinguishes old and new.
+The modify date is already reset if an old version is opened and saved accidentally.
+The folder structure is useless when colleagues send Excel files to each other per e-mail.
+That is why a consistent naming system is incredibly important.

 Learn From Software Programmers

-What is the best consistent and clear naming system?
-Let’s take a look at how programmers of software (i.e. not Excel) do that.
+What is the best way to be clear and consistent with a naming system?
+Let’s take a look at how programmers of software (i.e. not Excel) do it.
 Often they use a three-point edition system with points in between, starting with 1.0.0.
-The first number goes up 1 with big changes, the second one with small changes and the third number is reserved for bug fixing.
-For very large spreadsheet projects, it is a good idea to use this system.
-For smaller projects, it may be a bit over the top, there 2 numbers suffice, and maybe even 1 will.
+The first number goes up 1 with big changes, the second one with small changes and the third number is reserved for bug fixing (very slight changes).
+For very large spreadsheet projects, it is a good idea to use this system, for example “Budget report 2019 V3.1.2”.
+For smaller projects, it may be a bit over the top, there 2 numbers suffice, and or maybe just one number is enough.

-We believe the system with version numbers (“Exploitation 2017 V1.3”) works great, better than an edition system where, for example, the date is used as key (“Exploitation 2017 D20170412”), but that is also okay.
-Do note the date as yyyymmdd, so the versions in the explorer can be sorted properly.
+We believe the system with version numbers (“Exploitation 2017 V1.3”) works great, better than an edition system where, for example, the date is used as key (“Exploitation 2017 D20170412”), but this is also a workable option.
+If you choose to do it that way please remember to record the date as yyyymmdd, so the versions can be sorted properly in the explorer.

 Guideline 1 was about documenting your work.
-Good version numbers make documenting changes a lot easier.
+Good version numbers make documenting changes a lot easier to manage, just another bonus of good version naming practices.

 The Absolute No Go